Dynamical disruption timescales and chaotic behavior of hierarchical triple systems: Acknowledgments

 \section{Acknowledgments}

-T.H. and Y.S. are grateful to Hideki Asada for providing an office at Hirosaki University, where part of the present work was performed.
-Y.S. thanks Taksu Cheon for his warmful hospitality at Kochi University of Technology.
+T.H. and Y.S. are grateful to Hideki Asada for his hospitality during their visit at Hirosaki University, where part of the present work was performed.
+Y.S. also thanks Taksu Cheon for his hospitality at Kochi University of Technology.
 The numerical simulations were carried out on the local computer cluster \texttt{awamori}, and the general calculation server from Center for Computational Astrophysics (CfCA), National Astronomical Observatory of Japan (NAOJ).
 This work is supported partly by the Japan Society for the Promotion of Science (JSPS) Core-to-Core Program “International Network of Planetary Sciences”, and also by JSPS KAKENHI grant Nos.
 JP18H01247 and JP19H01947 (Y.S.), JP21J11378 (T.H.), and JP21K13914 (A.A.T).
 T.H. acknowledges the support from JSPS fellowship.